Chart Color Schemes

 Point Lonsdale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified seven projects potentially affecting this region.
-Notable ones are Point Lonsdale Lighthouse Reserve Restoration and Revitalisation, Coles Supermarket Point Lonsdale, Queenscliff Feeder Main Replacement and Upgrade, and The Point.
+Notable initiatives include the Point Lonsdale Lighthouse Reserve Restoration and Revitalisation, Coles Supermarket Point Lonsdale, Queenscliff Feeder Main Replacement and Upgrade, and The Point.
 Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.